Atlas-Data-Team/blog/_posts/2021-06-26-SMOTE-imbalance-data.md

 # f1 score: 0.957765780240292
 ```

-**The precision, recall, F1-score scores were improved and achieved high scores(>0.9).
-That means after resampling to  handle imbalanced dataset helps the models to predicts better, which can be applied to real problem.**
+>The precision, recall, F1-score scores were improved and achieved high scores(>0.9).
+That means after resampling to  handle imbalanced dataset helps the models to predicts better, which can be applied to real problem.
+{: .text-justify}

 ![Confuse matrix of Logistic Regression classifier after being resampled](../assets/images/khanh_imgs/logistic-resampling.png){: .mx-auto.d-block :}